-A complete strategy to prevent and address human rights issues should include the following elements:
+A complete strategy to prevent and address human rights issues should include:

-- 1. A barrier prevention, review and removal plan
+- 1. A plan for preventing, reviewing and removing barriers

 - 2. Anti-harassment and anti-discrimination policies

 - 3. An internal complaints procedure

 - 4. An accommodation policy and procedure

-- 5. An education and training program
+- 5. An education and training program.

 An effective strategy will combine all of these elements.
-For example, an education and training program, while an essential component of any human rights strategy, will not on its own remove underlying systemic barriers.
+For example, while it is an essential part of any human rights strategy, an education and training program on its own will not remove underlying systemic barriers.
 On the other hand, without education and training, it will be difficult to ensure organizational support for, and compliance with, human rights policies, programs and procedures.

-No strategy will be effective without strong, visible, and ongoing commitment from the senior levels of the organization.
+No strategy will be effective without strong, visible and ongoing commitment from the senior levels of the organization.

 It is helpful when designing any human rights plan, policy or procedure, to get input from all parts of the organization.
 For example, input from employees will be invaluable in developing and implementing workplace anti-harassment and anti-discrimination policies, plans or procedures.
-In a unionized workplace, the union should be a key partner in the development and implementation of any human rights strategies.
+In a unionized workplace, the union should be a key partner in developing and implementing any human rights strategies.
 Housing providers may wish to consult tenants, and service providers to seek the views of their clients.

-There may be circumstances where it would also be wise, where feasible, to seek advice or input from community organizations representing racialized persons, women, persons with disabilities, etc. For example, public service organizations that are dealing with complex, novel, or systemic barriers may wish to consult with the community when identifying strategies and best practices.
-Not only will such consultation help identify issues and effective solutions, but it will also increase buy-in and commitment to the policy, plan or procedure that is developed.
+In some cases it would also be wise, where feasible, to seek advice or input from community organizations representing certain groups such as racialized persons, women, people with disabilities, etc. For example, public service organizations that are dealing with complex or systemic barriers may wish to consult with the community when identifying strategies and best practices.
+This step will help identify issues and effective solutions, and will also increase buy-in and commitment to the policy, plan or procedure.

-Policies, plans and procedures must take into consideration the size, complexity, and culture of an organization.
-The complaints procedure for a small organization will probably be considerably simpler than that for a large, multi-site, unionized organization, for example.
+Policies, plans and procedures must consider the size, complexity, and culture of an organization.
+For example, the complaints procedure for a small organization will probably be simpler than that for a large, multi-site, unionized organization.

 Sound communication strategies are essential to the success of any human rights plan, policy or procedure.
-Employees, tenants or customers must clearly understand, not only the content of the strategy and their rights and responsibilities, but also why the strategy was developed and how it will be implemented.
+Employees, tenants or customers must clearly understand the content of the strategy and their rights and responsibilities, why the strategy was developed and how it will be implemented.
 Information should be readily accessible and easy to understand.

-Issues or factors that may cause opposition or resistance to the policy and program should be identified and addressed.
+Identify and address issues or factors that may cause opposition or resistance to the strategy.
 It is important to regularly remind existing employees, tenants and clients about organizational human rights policies and procedures, as well as to ensure that individuals who are new to the organization receive orientation and training.